 How to Make Healthy Pesto Pasta

-• Prep: Cook your pasta as per package directions.
-Because this tomato pesto pasta dish cooks fast, you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.
-Timing is everything for ultimate flavour and an al dente texture to the pasta.
+Because this pasta recipe cooks fast, you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.

-• Saute veggies: While pasta is cooking, saute garlic in olive oil for a few seconds.
-Stir frequently.
-Add a bit of pesto and tomatoes and give it a stir.
+• Saute tomatoes: Add tomatoes and a bit of pesto, give it a stir.
 Continue cooking for a couple of minutes and stir again.
 Move ingredients to one side of the skillet, making sure the empty spot is right above the heat.
-Add a bit of pesto and broccoli to the empty spot in the skillet and cook stirring once.

-• Combine: Remove the skillet from the heat and add the remaining pesto.
-Toss in the sun-dried tomatoes, salt, black pepper, red pepper, flakes, pasta, and pasta water.
-Stir gently to combine and let the flavours meld together, and watch how creamy and delicious this becomes.
-At this point, you can add in half of the freshly grated Parmesan cheese and save the other half for sprinkling right before serving.
+• Combine: Remove skillet from the heat and add remaining pesto.
+Toss in the sun-dried tomatoes, salt, black pepper, red pepper flakes, pasta, and pasta water.
+Stir gently to combine and let the flavors meld together, and watch how creamy and delicious this becomes.

-• Fresh basil: A delicious basil pesto sauce is an awesome start, but why not throw in a few fresh basil leaves for an added burst of fresh herbs!
+• Fresh basil: A delicious basil pesto sauce is an awesome start, but why not throw in a few fresh basil leaves for an added burst of fresh herbs.

 • Veggies: Instead of, or in addition to, the broccoli, you can add in some kale, bell peppers, zucchini, and mushrooms.